switchupcb/disgo/_contribution/concepts/REQUESTS.md

 ##### Solution

-Disgo solves this problem through the use of a configurable Default Bucket.
-When a request's rate limit is unknown, Disgo will only send as many requests as the configured Default Bucket allows _(which is 1 by default)_.
-Once the request receives a respective response, the Default Bucket will be discarded and replaced by the request's actual rate limit _(if applicable)_.
-This implementation gives you two ways to address the issue described above.
+Disgo solves this problem through the use of configurable Default Buckets.
+When a request's rate limit is unknown, Disgo will only send as many requests as the configured Default Bucket allows _(1 by default)_.
+Once the request receives a response, the Default Bucket will be discarded and replaced by the request's actual Rate Limit Bucket _(or nil)_.
+This implementation gives you multiple ways to address the issue described above.

 **Configuring The "Route A" Bucket**

-If you want to ensure that **ONLY** Route **A** sends 25 requests per second initially, you can initialize a  `RateLimiter` with that `Bucket`, then assign the initialized rate limiter to the `Client`.
+If you want to ensure that **ONLY** Route **A** initially sends 25 requests per second, you can initialize a `RateLimiter` with that `Bucket`, then assign the initialized rate limiter to the `Client`.

 ```go
 // create a Client using a Default Configuration.